nicholasheld/portfolio-react/README.md

-# My React Portfolio
+# React Portfolio
-This is my portfolio utilizing react.
-There are a few projects listed and more to come.
+This is my portfolio utilizing React.
+My github repo also has a static portfolio, if interested.
+There are a several projects listed and more to come.
 Below is a screenshot of the deployed site:
 ![screenshot](./src/components/screenshot.PNG)

+# Technologies
+React, Javascript, HTML, CSS and deployed via Github pages.

+# Repo
+This link will take you to the Github Repo: https://github.com/nicholasheld/portfolio-react

 # Getting Started with Create React App